-Operation TEACH (Teachers Enlisted to Advance Catholic Heritage) is an innovative two-year post-graduate service program that seeks to develop a corps of highly motivated and committed educators to meet the needs of children in Baltimore area Catholic elementary and secondary schools.
+Operation TEACH (Teachers Enlisted to Advance Catholic Heritage) is an innovative two-year post-graduate service program that seeks to develop a corps of highly committed educators to meet the needs of children in Baltimore area Catholic elementary and secondary schools.

-Program participants represent a variety of undergraduate academic majors and come from a broad range of backgrounds and experiences.
+TEACHers represent a variety of undergraduate academic majors and come from a broad range of backgrounds and experiences.
 Individuals with or without an education background or initial certification are welcome to apply.

 Courses are completed in summer, fall, winter and spring semesters and degrees are conferred upon completion of the Plan of Study.

 - Operation TEACH candidates are interviewed by principals who have openings in their schools for the up-coming school year.
-After the interviews, the Operation TEACH program administrators work with the principals to secure placements.
+After the interviews, Operation TEACH program administrators work with the principals to secure placements.

 - TEACHers receive health insurance through their school placement.